Why use an endcap display?

 Hierarchy that leads the eye

 Humans scan top to bottom, left to right.
-I position the hero product at eye level, price call-outs just above, and replenishment stock below knee height.
+I position the hero product3 at eye level, price call-outs just above, and replenishment stock below knee height.
 That funnel keeps attention high and stretch reaching low.

 Storytelling graphics